-Year Ended December 31, Nine Months Ended September 30,
+Year Ended December 31, Nine Mont Septeml

 2018 2018 2019P

-(in millions of U.S. dollars)
+(in milli ons of U.S. dollar rs)

 Equity capital(1) 20,862 16,991 19,750

 Debt instruments:

 Inflow 48,348 38,007 36,038

 Outflow (49,506) (38,644) (36,688)

 Total debt instruments (1,159) (637) (650)

 Total direct investments 19,703 16,355 19,101

 Memorandum(2)

 Direct investment in Indonesia 21,356 18,013 18,061

-(1) Includes privatization and banking restructuring.

-(2) Presents foreign direct investment in accordance with the directional principle prescribed by BPM5.
+- P Preliminary. - (1) Includes privatization and banking restructuring. - (2) Presents foreign direct investment in accordance with the directional principle prescribed by BPM5.

 In 2018, net foreign direct investment was U.S.\$19.7 billion compared to U.S.\$20.5 billion in 2017.
 This was mainly due to significant outflow related to the acquisitions of several foreign direct investment companies in the mining sector by domestic companies and higher inter-company de repayments, which was partially offset by foreign direct investment inflows from capital investments in several Indonesian start-up companies.
-The manufacturing, trade, and agriculture sectors were still the main contributors to net foreign direct investment inflows, followed by Japan, China and Hong Kong.
+The manufacturing, trade, and agriculture sectors were still the main contributors to net foreign direct investment in 2018.
+ASEAN countries were the matcontributors to foreign direct investment inflows, followed by Japan, China and Hong Kong.

 In the first nine months of 2019, net foreign direct investment was U.S.\$19.1 billion, an increase from U.S.\$16.4 billion during the first nine month of 2018.
-Foreign direct investment inflows were supported by capital investments in several Indonesian companies, especially banks, and acquisition of several domestic manufacturing firms and financial intermediaries by foreign investors.
+Foreign direct investment inflows were supported by capital investments in several Indonesian companies, especially banks, and acquisition eseveral domestic manufacturing firms and financial intermediaries by foreign investors.
 In addition, foreign direct investment inflows were also supported by the global bond issuances by companies in the mining, manufacturing, property and energy sectors.
 The manufacturing and trade sectors were still the main contributors to net foreign direct investment during the first nine months of 2019.
 Japan is the main contributor to foreign direct investment inflow followed by ASEAN countries.